Fixed Point of Sale for Retail Stores

 In the fast-paced world of retail, data has emerged as an indispensable guide to help stores understand and predict customer needs.
 From small, local boutiques to large-sized retail giants, all businesses move forward through such insights.
 It helps a business, regardless of its size and reach, to stay ahead of the competition, improve shopping experiences, and ensure that whatever is on sale is available whenever it is needed.

+Retail analytics is about turning data into insights that help businesses make smarter decisions.
+Years ago, store owners might have based their own inventory decisions on what “felt right” or based on how things were changing seasonally.
+Today, every action – whether it is a customer purchasing in-store or making a social media comment about a new product – leaves behind valuable insights.
 For example, consider a retail shop keeping a record of a particular item’s sales frequency during the holiday season.
 Understanding this pattern helps the store to be ready for the next season for the product and have enough of them in stock.
 In the same way, web browsing can be used for recommending what products the customer may be interested in, and make shopping easier for their clients.
 This can be also integrated with sports stadiums to enhance the fan experience by providing all things available to them.

 Today’s retail world is fiercely competitive with an utterly staggering number of choices for the customers.
 All this has made the retailers want to differentiate themselves from their peers and lead the game.
 Analytics plays an inevitable role in retail management so that stores can gain a sense of what’s important to their customer and then make shifts based on those new-found understandings.
+Think about a specific product that sells out every holiday season.
+This trend the store would find through analytics, and then the shop would order more in advance, keeping the customers happy, thereby averting lost sales.
+In short, retail analytics helps business organizations get one step ahead by making them proactive rather than reactive.

 Here are just a few examples of how retail analytics makes a real difference for businesses: